 - It is intractable to simulate actual MCP behavior via system modelling.
 Some semiconductor manufacturers do not even understand some of the behaviors observed in the MCPs they produce, so creating a 100% accurate model that always behaves exactly like the real thing is extremely difficult.

 - As MCPs feature so many different interoperable components running in parallel, it is theoretically possible for every-possible-interference-channel to affect the application running to the worst-possible-extent at one particular time.
-This would generate a massive WCET for that worst case scenario, despite the likelihood of this scenario being statistically insignificant in this context.
+This would generate a massive WCET for that worst case scenario, despite the likelihood of this scenario being extremely low in this context.

-To understand the implications of these two problems when estimating MCP WCET, static analysis WCET for some MCPs have been observed to be more than 200 times higher than the equivalent dynamic WCET figure.
+To understand the implications of these two problems when estimating MCP WCET, WCETs determined by static analysis for some MCPs have been observed to be more than 200 times higher than the equivalent dynamic WCET figure.

-Rapita’s Multicore Timing solution is the only commercial solution for hybrid WCET estimation.
-A key part of this solution is the supporting toolsuite which includes RapiTime, a dynamic analysis tool identified by The FAA as “an example of a mature tool in this aspect [dynamic timing analysis]”.
+Rapita’s MACH178 solution and Multicore Timing Solution are the only commercial solutions for WCET estimation for multicore systems.
+A key part of these solutions is the supporting tool suite which includes RapiTime, a dynamic analysis tool identified by The FAA as “an example of a mature tool in this aspect [dynamic timing analysis]”.